chris234567/Dell-Night-Light/README.md

 > As a User, i want my monitor to automatically adjust brightness whenever it gets dark, so that i don't have to myself.

->As a User, i want my computer so spear my eyes with warm colors, when the sun has set.
+> As a User, i want my computer so spare my eyes with warm colors, when the sun has set.

 ### Requirements